Minnesota Food Code Rule Revision

 - 30-Day Comment Period.
 After the Notice of Intent to Adopt Rules is published, there is a 30-day comment period, during which persons may submit written comments on the proposed rules.
 Persons may also request a hearing on the rules during the 30-day comment period.

 - Rules Hearing.
-If there are 25 hearing requests, [the department] is required to hold a hearing on the rules before an Administrative Law Judge (ALJ).
+If there are 25 hearing requests, the departments are required to hold a hearing on the rules before an Administrative Law Judge (ALJ).

 - Review by Administrative Law Judge.
 Whether or not there is a hearing, an ALJ review the proposed rules and all the documents from the rulemaking.
 The ALJ will approve the rules if the Departments have statutory authority for the rules, have shown the rules to be needed and reasonable, have given proper notice of the proposed rules, and has complied with all other rulemaking requirements.